-These sums will be entirely given back to our partners below, in order to support their humanitarian and environmental projects:
+This money will be entirely given back to our partners below, in order to support their humanitarian and environmental projects.

 - Montpel'libre, is a “Free Software Users Group” in the Montpellier area, which conducts free software awareness workshops in this region, and in particular within the Emmaüs community of Montpellier.

 Montpel'libre wishes to open rooms for training, awareness and initiation to learn and use tools and free software.
 Training rooms for teaching the Scratch programming language, for initiation on, and development with, open source tools and hardware, for talking about the hardware and software planned obsolescence, by raising awareness on how to replace defective hardware parts by recycling others, or running Jerry Parties, and also substitute incumbent software by free operating systems and applications.

 And finally start addressing the Green IT question.

 This is currently a short list, but we hope to be able soon to extend it to other partners, thanks to your growing participation on the Lilo platform.

 On September 16, 2019, Emma DE3 under theDebian 10 Buster limelight !